-- 1. Notify system that you are reducing load to 120 psi MSP, which is approximately 5-7MW. - 2.
-Throttle shut production wellhead control valves to maintain 120 psi MSP. - 3.
-Make all attempts to keep as many OEC's online to reduce MSP and consume steam if plant trips.
+1. Make all attempts to keep as many OEC's online to reduce MSP and consume steam if plant trips.

 Single Transmission from PGV

 - 1. If one transmission line is lost, contact the HELCO/System dispatcher for status of the grid. - a.
 If HELCO/System is working on putting the line back in service, continue idling at 120 psi MSP approximately 5-7MW. - i.
 Contact HELCO/System dispatch every 30 minutes for line status - b.
 If HELCO/System is UNABLE to work on returning the line back into service and weather conditions continue to worsen, perform a controlled shutdown of the plant in coordination with HELCO/System.